alexeygrigorev/mlwiki.org/index.php/Reachability_Graph.md

 ---
-title: "Reachability Graph"
 layout: default
 permalink: /index.php/Reachability_Graph
+tags:
+- business-process-management
+- graphs
+- petri-nets
+title: Reachability Graph
 ---

-# Reachability Graph

 ## Reachability Graph
 This is a way of representing the states of [Petri Nets](Petri_Nets)